View disassembly code in the Visual Studio debugger (C#, C++, Visual Basic, F#)

-Assembly-language instructions consist of mnemonics, which are abbreviations for instruction names, and symbols that represent variables, registers, and constants.
-Each machine-language instruction is represented by one assembly-language mnemonic, usually followed by one or more variables, registers, or constants.
+Assembly-language instructions consist of mnemonics, which are abbreviations for instruction names, and symbols for variables, registers, and constants.
+Each machine-language instruction is represented by one assembly-language mnemonic optionally followed by one or more symbols.

-Because assembly code relies heavily on processor registers or, in the case of managed code, common language runtime registers, you will often find it useful to use the Disassembly window in conjunction with the Registers window, which allows you to examine register contents.
+Assembly code relies heavily on processor registers or, for managed code, common language runtime registers.
+You can use the Disassembly window along with the Registers window, which allows you to examine register contents.

-You probably will never have the desire or need to view machine-code instructions in their raw, numeric form, rather than assembly language.
-However, if you want to do so, you can use the Memory window for that purpose or choose Code Bytes from the shortcut menu in the Disassembly window.
+To view machine-code instructions in their raw numeric form, rather than as assembly language, use the Memory window or select Code Bytes from the shortcut menu in the Disassembly window.

-A yellow arrow in the left margin marks the location of the current execution point.
-For native code, this corresponds to the CPU's program counter.
+A yellow arrow in the left margin marks the current execution point.
+For native code, the execution point corresponds to the CPU's program counter.
 This location shows the next instruction that will be executed in your program.